loganwuu/leap_year_2/README.md

 ## Technologies Used

-HTML, CSS, JavaScript, Mocha and Chai for testing
+HTML, CSS, JavaScript, jQuery, Mocha and Chai for testing

 ### Legal